anonimbiri/indiagram/README.md

 2. Run `Start.bat` to start the program
 3. If necessary, run `Install.bat` to install any dependencies

-Note: Using this program is at your own risk.
+Note: Please note that using this program is at your own risk and may result in your account being suspended.

 ## Features